 - Endotoxin is toxins released by the cell during infections and function as receptors and blocking immune response.

 - The porin proteins are present in the upper layer of a cell which functions by regulating the entry and exit of the molecules within the cell.

-The diseases caused by gram-negative bacteria are diarrhea, inflammatory disease of the large intestine, infantile diarrhea, kidney damage, typhoid fever, bubonic plague, cholera etc.
+The diseases caused by gram negative bacteria are diarrhoea, inflammatory disease of the large intestine, infantile diarrhoea, kidney damage, typhoid fever, bubonic plague, cholera etc.